-Weeks since Injury Rehabilitation Plan 0-3 Wear the sling during the day, apart from when completing exercises or for personal hygiene.
-After two weeks, you can gradually discontinue using the sling, as pain allows.
-Do not lift your arm above shoulder height as it may increase your pain.
-Start initial exercises.
-3-6 Gradually discontinue using the sling if you have not already done this.
-Move on to Stage 2 exercises to improve your movement.
-Avoid heavy lifting for the full 6 weeks.
-6-12 Fracture should be largely united (healed).
-Gradually resume normal activities as pain allows.
-Start to lift your arm above your head.
-Heavier or more strenuous tasks may still be difficult and cause discomfort at this stage.
-Begin Stage 3 Exercises.
+Weeks since Injury Rehabilitation Plan 0-2 Wear the sling during the day except for exercises and personal hygiene.
+You do not need to wear it at night.
+Start Stage 1 Exercises.
+Do not do any heavy lifting.
+Avoid repetitive overhead movements.
+2-4 Gradually discontinue using the sling if you have not already done this.
+Begin normal light activities with the arm and shoulder.
+Start Stage 2 Exercises to increase your movement.
+4-12 The injury should be largely healed.
+Resume normal activities guided by your pain.
+Start Stage 3 Exercises at 6 weeks post-injury.
+Heavy tasks may cause discomfort.
 12+ Symptoms will continue to improve over the next few months.
-If you are still experiencing significant pain and / or stiffness and are not close to achieving full shoulder movement please contact us for further advice / management.
+If you are still experiencing significant pain and / or stiffness please contact us for further advice / management I

-Stage 1 Exercises (3-4 times a day)
+Stage 1 Exercises (3-4 times per day)